5 Easy Steps to Writing a Great Book Review

 Writing a book review is easy with these five simple steps!

-You don’t need to be a professional critic—just a reader eager to share your thoughts.
+You don’t need to be a professional critic, just a reader eager to share your thoughts.
 If you’ve ever finished a book and thought, “Wow, I wish more people would read this,” then you’re already halfway there.
-Writing a book review doesn’t just benefit other readers—it also helps you become a better reader.
+Writing a book review doesn’t just benefit other readers.
+It also helps you become a better reader.

 Step 1: